MarkBind/markbind/docs/userGuide/usingPlugins.md

 Only run plugins from sources that you trust.
 Do not run the plugin if the source/origin of the plugin cannot be ascertained.
 </box>

-Plugins come as `.ts` (or `.js`) files.
+Plugins come as `.js` files.
 To install an external plugin, simply put it in the `_markbind/plugins` folder.
 To use the plugin, update the `site.json` file the same way you did for built-in plugins.

 ## Writing Plugins